 My camera gear

 Curious what I use to shoot my photos with?
 Most of the shots in this post are taken with my phone, an iPhone XS (just love the camera on this one!).
+More recently I also upgraded to a Sony A7 III, which is now my favorite camera.
+It’s the perfect allrounder for travelers who take their photography and videography game seriously!
 The drone pics in this post are taken with my favorite drone, the DJI Mavic Air, which is just the perfect travel drone.
 Finally, I use the GoPro Hero 7 Black for some landscape shots, and all underwater & night photography.

 Some links in this post may be affiliate links, meaning I earn a small percentage of any purchase made.
 They’re at no extra cost to you, but allow me to keep creating new content for you guys.
 Of course, you’re free to use any other link!